renderedtext/snippets/docs/slow_docker_push_troubleshoot.md

 Once new command is in place we will start receiving metrics about your docker push durations.
 This will help us troubleshoot the problem.

+### 3. Use the semaphore YAML with new docker push command in your main branches

+For most organizations this step means merging the change in CI/CD pipeline to the master branch.
+This will help us get the graph which depicts more closely how often poor docker push performance is present in your Semaphore project.